 Suitable for use in Immunofluorescence and Immunohistochemistry.
 Other applications have not been tested.

 Immunohistochemistry (Formalin/paraffin): 1:800 for 20 minutes at RT.
-No special pretreatment is required for the immunohistochemical staining of formalin/paraffin tissues.
+Required for the immunohistochemical staining of formalin/paraffin tissues.

 Optimal dilutions to be determined by the researcher.